xilbidotcom/aim/README.md

-Absolutely—here’s the **updated README.md** with a new **“Vuzix Blade 2 Device Profile (Required)”** section and references to the Vuzix documentation.
-I’ve kept all the prior content (SERMAS and Cesium setup) and inserted the new steps cleanly into the flow.

----

 # AIM – Augmented Reality for Energy Infrastructure Management (XR Client)

 **AIM** is an Android XR client for **Vuzix Blade 2** smart glasses.
 It renders GIS/3D utility data and field workflows in a hands‑free AR experience by loading a **web UI** (CesiumJS + SERMAS) in a secure WebView.